Skip to content

 bash script.sh

-# Method 3: Source (runs in current shell)
+# Method 3: Source into current shell (use for profile/helpers only)

 source script.sh